-The Act Together for Inclusion Fund (ACTIF) is being established to enhance the respect, protection and fulfillment of the human rights of, and socio-economic outcomes for lesbian, gay, bi-sexual, trans, queer, two-spirited and intersex (LGBTQ2I) persons in countries eligible for overseas development assistance (ODA).
+The Act Together for Inclusion Fund (ACTIF) is being established to enhance the respect, protection and fulfillment of the human rights of, for lesbian, gay, bi-sexual, trans, queer, two-spirited and intersex (LGBTQ2I) persons and enhance their socio-economic outcomes in countries eligible for overseas development assistance (ODA).
 Implementation of ACTIF will be guided by principles of intersectionality, inclusion, indivisibility of human rights and ‘do not harm.’
 To do so, ACTIF will support projects designed by Canadian intermediaries – civil society organizations (CSOs) with a proven track record of working on LGBTQ2I issues and established connections to local LGBTQ2I CSOs and movements in ODA eligible countries.
 ACTIF is managed by Equitas in collaboration with Dignity Network Canada.
 This innovative model will enable Canadian organizations working to further the human rights of LGBTQ2I persons, with new opportunities to implement programming in ODA eligible countries.
 ACTIF is funded by the Government of Canada through Global Affairs Canada.

 Equitas and Dignity Network Canada recognize the limitations of using the terms lesbian, gay, bisexual, transgender, queer, two-spirited and intersex.
 There is a spectrum of gender identity and sexual diversity both in Canada and around the world and there are many other words in various languages to describe this diversity, reflecting the culturally and historically-specific ways in which sexual and gender identities are recognized and expressed.
 For example, in Canada, the term “two-spirited” is used by and within Indigenous communities, reflecting the history among some peoples of describing those who differed from gender norms and crossed gender boundaries as carrying both male and female spirits.